-Tip: You can configure Night Sky Explorer to display scroll bars along the edges of the window by selecting Window->Scroll Bars.
+Tip: You can configure Starry Night EDU to display scroll bars along the edges of the window by selecting Window / Scroll Bars.
 You can then use these scroll bars in place of the hand tool to look around.

 - 2 Identify and select objects in the sky.
 If you let the hand hover over an object for a few seconds, information about it will automatically appear.
 Displayed are the object's name, the constellation it is currently in, and its distance (if known) from Earth.
+You can choose which information you want displayed.
+See "Cursor Tracking (HUD)" on page 54 for more details.
 To find out more about an object, point at it with the mouse, and click the left mouse button.
 This "selects" the object, and its name will appear in a different font, along with an arrow pointing to the object.
-This name remains even after you move the cursor away from the object.
-When an object is selected, you can display an Information Window for it by selecting Edit->Get Info from the main menu or search our astronomy database on the Internet for more information on the object by selecting Edit->Online Info.
-See "Info Window" on page 24 to learn about the Information Window, and "Internet Astronomy Database" on page 28 for information on our Internet astronomy database. - 3 Find the separation between two objects.
+This name remains even after you move the cursor away from the object.When an object is selected, you can display an Information Window for it by selecting Edit | Get Info from the main menu or search our astronomy database on the Internet for more information on the object by selecting Edit | Online Info.
+See "Info Window" on page 28 to learn about the Information Window, and "Internet Astronomy Database" on page 32 for information on our Internet astronomy database. - 3 Find the separation between two objects.
 If you point at an object and click and hold the left mouse button and then move the mouse, a line appears which connects this object to the current location of your cursor.
 The angular separation between the two points is displayed, along with the direction of the line and the actual distance between the two points (if known).
 The angular separation between objects is measured in degrees and measures how far apart in the sky two celestial bodies appear.
 The entire sky is divided into 360 degrees, so an object which is directly in front of you and an object directly behind you in the sky have an angular separation of 180 degrees.
 A good rule of thumb is that your closed fist held at arm's length has an angular width of about 10 degrees.
 Note that the angular separation of two objects has no connection to how far apart these objects really are: two bodies which appear side by side in the sky may be hundreds of light years apart!